 When This Medicine Should Not Be Used

 How to Use This Medicine

 - The IUD is usually inserted by your doctor during your monthly period.
-You will need to see your doctor within 4 to 12 weeks after the IUD is placed and then once a year.
+You will need to see your doctor 4 to 6 weeks after the IUD is placed and then once a year.

 - Wash your hands with soap and warm water.
 Dry them with a clean towel.

 - Bend your knees and squat low to the ground.

 - Gently put your index finger high inside your vagina.
 The cervix is at the top of the vagina.
 Find the IUD string coming from your cervix.
 Never pull on the string.
 You should not be able to feel the plastic of the IUD itself.
 Wash your hands after you are done checking your IUD string.